- Check whether your experiment is running

 You’re seeing visitors on your Results page, but not conversions.
 Or you’re not seeing results for a certain variation.
 If that’s the case, see our article on troubleshooting variation content.

-You’re having trouble with goal tracking.
-If that’s the case, see our article on troubleshooting goals.
+You’re having trouble with event/metric tracking.
+If that’s the case, see our article on troubleshooting metrics.

 1. Check the snippet on the page